felipeGarciaDiaz/project-structure-generator/README.md

 To run the `architecture-render.ps1` script, follow these steps:

 1. Open a PowerShell terminal.
-2. Navigate to the `dev-scripts` directory:
+2. Navigate to the `your projects root folder` directory:
     ```sh
-    cd path\to\dev-scripts
+    cd path\to\root-project
     ```
+3. Place file in this root directory for your project
-3. Execute the script:
+4. Execute the script:
     ```sh
     .\architecture-render.ps1
     ```